 Your Dropbox quota is calculated based on the total contents of your Dropbox, which includes shared folders.
 A Dropbox account can't sync more than its quota, so a 2 GB account (for example) can't sync more than 2 GB of files, including the space taken up by shared folders.
 Every member of a shared folder can add and modify the files in the shared folder, so shared folders take up space in each member's account.

 Need more space?
-Consider upgrading to Dropbox Plus, which has a 1 TB storage limit.
+Consider upgrading to Dropbox Plus or Professional, which have a 1 TB storage limit.

 How do I share folders without impacting storage quotas?